vladdou/ms4-of-stories-shop/README.md

 This is a webshop for my own brand Of Stories that sells collections of handmade goods for your home.
 The sites purpose is t

+Of Stories is a brand that sells collections of handmade goods for your home.
+The collections comes in small batches and the company works directly with the artisans so there is no middleman.

 ---

 ## UX